wp-plugins/user-name-security/readme.txt

 User informations :

-* When user is logged in, the plugin changes Display Name and Nickname to random value if they are equal to User login
+* When user is logged in, the plugin changes "Display Name" and "Nickname" to a random value if they are equal to user login
-* If not, it changes Display Name to Nickname or Nickname to Display Name if one of them is equal to User login
+* If not, it changes "Display Name" to "Nickname" or "Nickname" to "Display Name" if one of them is equal to user login

 New Registration :